salvillalon45/codecademy-jumpstart/README.md

 # codecademy-jumpstart
 [Codecademy Course: Build Websites From Scratch] - Project: Jumpstart
-- Created a responsive landing page for a crowd-sourcing website using HTML, CSS, Bootstrap, and jQuery
+- Created a responsive landing page for a crowd-sourcing website using HTML, CSS, Bootstrap, and jQuery by following given specs